Ride for Rations 2018 is a fund-raising initiative that involves non-competitive 2 days of cycling.

 The exact route will be finalised nearer to the ride date.
-By and large, it will be similar to that in 2011-2016 for the first day between Malacca and Batu Pahat, and that of 2012-2016 between Batu Pahat and Singapore.
-The route will be along the trunk roads between the two towns / cities.
-The roads are well paved.
-They are relatively flat for about 70 % of the total distance.
-You can view the photos of past rides on Facebook group Ride for Rations to have an insight of these roads.
+By and large, the route will be along the trunk roads between the two towns / cities.
+The roads are relatively well paved.
+They are relatively flat for about 9- % of the total distance with little shade.

 What does the registration fee cover?

-Coach(es) will be arranged for transport of cyclist and bicycles from Singapore to Malacca on Friday 25 August 2017 departing between 9 to 10 am at the latest.
+Coach(es) will be arranged for transport of cyclist and bicycles from Singapore to Kuantan on Friday 31 August 2018 departing by 8 am at the latest.

 Mineral Water & Isotonic drinks for cyclist along the route will be provided.